tustin2121/James_Somerton_Transcripts/_videos/4YWslnyUxcs.md

 <compare>
 <james span=2 {% include timecode %}>

-Things were looking up, and with the dawn of the new millennium *Queer as Folk* became one of the most talked about, and eventually one of the most profitable, TV shows in television history. <mark fc>By the end of its run, *Queer as Folk* actually had to add an extra 15 minutes onto its hour because so many people wanted to buy commercials.</mark> That doesn't even happen now.
+<span visual="QaF" on="?" off="?">Things were looking up, and with the dawn of the new millennium *Queer as Folk* became one of the most talked about, and eventually one of the most profitable, TV shows in television history.</span> <mark fc>By the end of its run, *Queer as Folk* actually had to add an extra 15 minutes onto its hour because so many people wanted to buy commercials.</mark> That doesn't even happen now.

 </james>
 <comment {% include commenter for=tobi %}>